andrejbauer/coop/Manual.md

 can write `(3 + 4, 8)` even though, strictly speaking the subcomputation `3 + 4` should be
 hoisted: `let x = 3 + 4 in (x, 8)`.
 Coop performs such hoisting automatically, as it would be quite annoying to have to write `let x' = f x in g y` instead of `f x y`.

+You may write `return ⟨expr⟩` instead of `⟨expr⟩` if it makes you feel better, but the two are equivalent.

 #### `let` binding